mwittig/pimatic-bme280-new/README.md

 [downloads-image]: https://img.shields.io/npm/dm/pimatic-bme280.svg?style=flat
 [downloads-url]: https://npmjs.org/package/pimatic-bme280

 A pimatic plugin for modules based on the [BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) sensor.
 It uses the `node-bme280` driver from [CLCL/node-BME280](https://github.com/CLCL/node-BME280).
+This is a fork of Alan Tusk's plugin project which apparently is no longer maintained.

 ## Configuring device